oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     .. deprecated:: 7.2

-        Use the attribute :attr:`Queue.enqOptions` instead.
+        Use the attribute :attr:`Queue.enqoptions` instead.

     .. note::